tonyfu97/Digital-Image-Processing/docs/05_filtering.md

 ![kuwahara](./results/05/lighthouse_kuwahara.png)

-## 7. Deriche Recursive Filter
+## 7. Deriche Recursive Filters

 John Canny's work on edge detection is not only confined to the Canny edge detector but also includes mathematical foundations for defining the criteria of an effective edge detector.
 Canny outlined three criteria: good detection, good localization, and a single response.
 The first two criteria can be combined to yield a so-called *Canny criterion value*, adding mathematical rigor to the field of edge detection.

 The [Deriche recursive filter](https://en.wikipedia.org/wiki/Deriche_edge_detector) is an recursive solution to Canny's criteria.
-However, in the book, Deriche filter is presented as recursive (and potentially more efficient) alternatives to smoothing operation (0-th order), gradient computation (1st order), and Laplacian computation (2nd order).
+However, in the book, Deriche filter is presented as a family of recursive (and potentially more efficient) alternatives to smoothing operation (0-th order), gradient computation (1st order), and Laplacian computation (2nd order).

 The function `CImg<T>& deriche(const float sigma, const unsigned int order=0, const char axis='x')` filter applies in one direction at once. `sigma` is the standard deviation of the filter, while `order` is the order of the derivative to compute. `axis` is the axis along which the filter is applied.